altfatterz/altfatterz.github.io/_posts/2016-06-26-centralized-configuration-with-spring-cloud-config.md

 ---
 layout: post
 title: Centralized configuration with Spring Cloud Config
-tags: [spring]
+tags: [springcloudoss]
 ---

 In this blog post I am looking into [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) project which is a great tool for centralized configuration management in a microservice environment.
-I have prepared a simple example project which you can find on my [github](git clone https://github.com/altfatterz/spring-cloud-config-example) account.
+I have prepared a simple example project which you can find on my [github](https://github.com/altfatterz/spring-cloud-config-example) account.
 It contains a `config-service` leveraging *Spring Cloud Config Server* and three little services using *Spring Cloud Config Client*.

-Clone the configuration and example repositories and build the project into your home directory.
+Clone the configuration and example repositories into your home directory and build the project.

 ```sh
 $ git clone https://github.com/altfatterz/spring-cloud-config-example-repo